E-Peters-2205/comp120-tinkering-graphics/README.md

 # Platformer Tile Generator
 Must do the following:
 1.)
 Generate textures for tiles found in a platformer 2.)
+Keep tiles a consistent size
+3.)
 Allow for variation through specified attributes (E.g.: Wet/dry?
 Soil/Rock?)

 Ninja Nyan Play Lab can do the following with the software:
 1.)
 Install it on any of their devices